awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-prepare.md

    from random import random

-   # Modify this section to reflect your AWS configuration
+   # Modify this section to reflect your AWS configuration.
    awsRegion = ""         # The AWS region where your Kinesis Analytics application is configured. accessKeyId = ""       # Your AWS Access Key ID secretAccessKey = ""   # Your AWS Secret Access Key inputStream = "ExampleInputStream"       # The name of the stream being used as input into the Kinesis Analytics hotspots application

-   # Variables that control properties of the generated data
+   # Variables that control properties of the generated data.
    xRange = [0, 10]       # The range of values taken by the x-coordinate
    yRange = [0, 10]       # The range of values taken by the y-coordinate
    hotspotSideLength = 1  # The side length of the hotspot